-The daily dose of Dacepton/Dopaceptin 10 mg/ml varies widely between patients, typically within the range of 3 to 30 mg, given as 1 to 10 injections and sometimes as many as 12 separate injections per day.
+The daily dose of Dacepton/Dopaceptin 5 mg/ml solution for infusion varies widely between patients, typically within the range of 3-30 mg.

-It is recommended that the total daily dose of apomorphine hydrochloride should not exceed 100 mg and that individual bolus injections should not exceed 10 mg.
+It is recommended that the total daily dose of apomorphine hydrochloride hemihydrate should not exceed 100 mg.